ngfk/yaml-import-loader/README.md

           // The options below are the default options
           options: {
             // Allows !import <file> without key.
-When using this the targets
+When using this the
-            // content will simply be inserted at the import location.
+            // targets file content will be inserted at the import location.
             importRoot: false,

             // Allows !import <file> with key.
-Settings this and importRoot
+Set this and importRoot to
-            // to false will create a regular yaml-loader.
+            // false for a regular yaml-loader.
             importNested: true,

-            // The import keyword !${keyword} <file>
+            // The import keyword: `!${importKeyword} <file>`
             importKeyword: 'import',

             // Output type.
 Can be 'object', 'json', or 'yaml'